England v Chile, Rugby World Cup 2023: when is it and how to watch on TV

 How to watch on TV

 ITV has exclusive broadcast rights to show the Rugby World Cup in the UK.
-We will update you with specific channels for each match at the tournament once they are announced by the broadcaster but all England matches will be on the main ITV channel.
+This match will be on ITV1.

 Radio commentary will be available only on the BBC, across Radio 5 Live, 5 Sports Extra and the BBC Sounds service.
 The BBC says there will be a “bespoke output” in Scotland, Wales and Northern Ireland.